-EMPLOYEE RIGHTS
+ARTICLE 7 EMPLOYEE RIGHTS

-- 7.1 Each employee shall have the right to form, join or assist any labor organization, or to refrain from any such activity, freely and without fear of penalty or reprisal, and each employee shall be protected in the exercise of such right.
-Except as otherwise provided under the Federal Service Labor Management Relations Statute, Chapter 71 of Title 5, such right shall include the following: - a.
-The right to act for a labor organization in the capacity of a representative and the right, in that capacity, to present the views of the labor organization to heads of agencies and other officials of the Executive Branch of the Government, the Congress or other appropriate authorities and b.
+7 .1 Each employee shall have the right to form, join or assist any labor organization, or to refrain from any such activity, freely and without fear of penalty or reprisal, and each employee shall be protected in the exercise of such right.
+Except as otherwise provided under the Federal Service Labor Management Relations Statute, Chapter 71 of Title 5, such right shall include the following:

+- a.
+The right to act for a labor organization in the capacity of a representa-tive and the right, in that capacity, to present the views of the labor organization to heads of agencies and other officials of the Executive Branch of the Government, the Congress or other appropriate authorities and - b.
 The right to engage in collective bargaining with respect to conditions of employment through representatives chosen by employees under Chapter 71 of Title 5.

-UNION RIGHTS
+ARTICLE 8 UNION RIGHTS

 - 8.1 The Agency recognizes that the Union has the exclusive right to represent all employees in the Unit in negotiations and consultations with the Agency concerning grievances, personnel policies and practices or other matters affecting general working conditions of employees in the unit. - a.
-The Parties agree that one (1) Union representative for the Arizona State Office may be appointed to represent the above Agency, one (I) Union representative at the Phoenix Field Office and (1) Union representative at the Kingman Field Office. - b.
+The Parties agree that one (1) Union representative for the National Training Center may be appointed to represent the above Agency. - b.
 The Union shall provide the Agency in writing and shall maintain a current list of all authorized Union representatives.

-DURATION OF AGREEMENT
+ARTICLE 9 DURATION OF AGREEMENT

-- 9.1 The effective date of this Agreement shall be the date approved by the Office of the Secretary of the Interior in accordance with 5 USC 7 114.
-It shall remain in effect for a three (3) year period and will automatically be renewed on a year-to-year basis thereafter on the anniversary date, unless between 90 and 60 calendar days prior to such date either Party gives written notice of its desire to amend or modify the Agreement.
+- 9.1 The effective date of this Agreement shall be the date approved by the Office of the Secretary of the Interior in accordance with 5 USC 7114.
+It shall remain in effect for a three (3) year period and will automatically be renewed on a year-to-year basis thereafter on the anniversary date. unless between 90 and 60 calendar days prior to such date either Party gives written notice of its desire to amend or modify the Agreement.
 If such notice is given, each Party shall notify the other Party of a maximum of three (3) articles they would like to reopen for negotiation.
 One or all of the three (3) articles could conceivably be the same as the other Party's.
-This Agreement shall remain in effect until the changes have been negotiated and approved. - 9.2 This written Agreement will only be amended as required to comply with law, court decisions, executive orders or regulations in accordance with instructions set forth by the Secretary of the Interior, Should a portion of this Agreement be found to be unworkable or defective, the Parties may, upon mutual agreement, reopen negotiations on that portion.
+This Agreement shall remain in effect until the changes have been negotiated and approved. - 9.2 AMENDMENTS: This written Agreement will only be amended as required to comply with law, court decisions, executive orders or regulations in accordance with instructions set forth by the Secretary of the Interior.
+Should a portion of this Agreement be found to be unworkable or defective, the Parties may, upon mutual agreement, reopen negotiations on that portion.
 Request for amendments must be in writing and accompanied by a summary of the modifications or amendments proposed.

-GRIEVANCE PROCEDURE
+ARTICLE 10 GRIEVANCE PROCEDURE